 Diversity in Classical Music has been a hot topic lately, especially given the recent announcements of upcoming seasons of organizations and the pushback many are getting recently.
 With the introduction of the Women Composer Database and the Composer Diversity Project, therea a push for aggregating disparate lists of composers to decenter the White Male Canon by highlighting all the Women and PoC (People of Color) composers that have long been existing in the tradition but have been systemically excluded from it except in the most tokenistic of ways.

-I have an upcoming project with one of my ensembles, Sulh, which will focus on the Aurora Mardiganian and her escape from the Armenian Genocide and subsequent immigration to the United States where she endured a second traumatic period while being exploited by popular culture industries.
-The initial idea was to focus on showing some clips from the remaining 22 minutes of the 1919 biopic and other early images of early 20 century Armenians and Armenian Diaspora while performing traditional and folk music af Armenia as a live “soundtrack.”
+I have an upcoming project with one of my ensembles, Sulh Ensemble, which will focus on Aurora Mardiganian and her escape from the Armenian Genocide and subsequent immigration to the United States where she endured a second traumatic period while being exploited by popular culture industries.
+The initial idea was to focus on showing some clips from the remaining 22 minutes of the 1919 biopic of her, Ravished Armenia, and other images of early 20 century Armenians and the Armenian Diaspora while performing traditional and folk music of Armenia as a live “soundtrack.”
 A couple months ago, I decided that it would be far more appropriate to feature the music of Women of Armenia and the Armenian Diaspora.
 This led to compiling my own spreadsheet of (currently) 55 composers that fit within those parameters.

 The point is, it is ridiculously easy to find Women and PoC composers by simply aggregating existing lists and databases that can be found on the web.
 Second point is, it doesn’t take a big budget and copious amounts of human labor to do so.
 I said as much in a snarky tweet I posted a few days ago.*

-What’s been weighing on me, and has come up mostly in private discussions with various people in the Classical Music field, is what exactly does Diversity mean as it relates to Classical Music?
+What’s been weighing on me, and has come up in private discussions with various people in the Classical Music field, is what exactly does Diversity mean as it relates to Classical Music?
 Hence the title of this post.
 As the earliest readers of this blog will know, I focused a lot on Post-Colonialism (and am recently coming back to that) and how it relates to the arts.
-Most of my activity here from the past 10 years or so focused much more on the what was being called a “Classical Music Crisis.”
-Even during that period I wrote a ton about the performing arts from all over the world as well as how minority populations in the West, but especially the US, have formed their own performing arts culture.
+Most of my activity here from the past 10 years or so had been more about what was being called a “Classical Music Crisis.”
+Even during that period I wrote a ton about the performing arts from all over the world as well as how minority populations in the West, but especially the US, have formed their own performing arts culture(s).

 The conundrum here is how we are discussing Diversity and what we mean by “Classical Music.”
 As I’ve been arguing here for years, Classical Music is a much broader phenomenon than most of us think.
-When we think about and discuss opera (limiting the discussion to US institutions here) most of us have the Met Opera, San Francisco Opera, or Houston Grand Opera.
+When we think about and discuss opera (limiting the discussion to US institutions here) most of us have images of the Met Opera, San Francisco Opera, or Houston Grand Opera.
 Not on our minds are the hundreds of smaller opera companies throughout the US.
-In other words, the most prestigious and big budget organizations are what come to mind.
-When we think of orchestras the New York Phil or Chicago Symphony Orchestra come to mind, not the Shen Yun Symphony Orchestra.
-In other words, even with a big budget organization such as Shen Yun–those aren’t considered in the discussion because it’s not a “traditional” or “legacy” organization.
-Even when we consider small budget and less prestigious organizations, e.g. local community or school and university ensembles, this excludes groups which do regularly perform classical music such as Mandolin Orchestras.
+In other words, the most prestigious and big budget organizations are what come to mind first.
+When we think of orchestras the New York Phil or Chicago Symphony Orchestra come to mind first, not the Shen Yun Symphony Orchestra.
+In other words, even when an organization such as Shen Yun has a big budget it’s not considered in the discussion because it’s not a “traditional” or “legacy” organization.
+Even when considering small budget and less prestigious organizations, e.g. local community or school and university ensembles, we excludes groups from the conversation which do regularly perform classical music such as Mandolin Orchestras and Concert Bands.